 The Computer Science Department offers a special program for high quality students who desire to pursue graduate study.
 By taking certain Computer Science graduate courses in their senior year in lieu of the corresponding undergraduate courses the student can obtain the B.A. or B.S. degree in Computer Science and then, with an additional year of graduate study, obtain the M.S. degree in Computer Science.
 Successful completion of this program cuts a year off of the standard time required to obtain an M.S. degree in Computer Science from UNC Charlotte.

-According to the Winter 2006 Salary Report from the National Association of Colleges and Employers, the average starting salary of undergraduate computer science graduates is $50K, and the average starting salary of Master's degree computer science graduates is $68K.
-By spending an extra year in school, you may increase your starting salary by 36%!
+According to the Summer 2020 Salary Report from the National Association of Colleges and Employers, the average starting salary for undergraduate Computer Science graduates is $76K, and the average starting salary for Master's degree Computer Science graduates is $95K.
+By spending an extra year in school, you may increase your starting salary by 25%!

 - Completion of at least 75 undergraduate credit hours (although it is expected that close to 90 credit hours will have been earned by the time the first graduate course is taken)

 - Minimum 3.2 overall undergraduate GPA

 - Minimum 3.3 GPA in the Department of Computer Science

 - Submit application online at mygradschool.uncc.edu and provide supporting documents